Have you recently picked up a table tennis paddle for the first time?

 It’s important not to ignore the quality of the small, hollow ball you’re playing with.
 A lot of low-quality sellers of ping pong balls will sell thin, flexible balls that are awful for playing table tennis.

 You should be looking for balls sold by a reputable table tennis brand.
 These can get quite expensive, so look for budget “training” balls if you need to save some money.
+Learn more with our guide to choosing the right ping pong ball.

 Table & Net